Bonnie Stern Food News

 • 1 tbsp tomato paste

-• 4 cups chicken or vegetable stock or water, plus more if necessary
+• 4 cups vegetable stock or water, or more if necessary to cover vegetables

 Method:

-1. Place olive oil, onions and garlic in a large saucepan and cook gently until tender but not brown about 5 minutes.
-Add tomato paste, harissa and turmeric.
+1. Place olive oil, onion, garlic and ginger in a large saucepan and cook gently until tender but not brown about 5 minutes.
+Add harissa, smoked paprika and tomato paste.
 Cook gently one minute longer.

-2. Add squash and sweet potato and combine with onion mixture.
-Add liquid and bring to a boil.
-Add salt - the amount depending on the saltiness of the stock.
-Cover, reduce heat to medium low and cook gently 25 to 30 minutes or until squash and sweet potatoes can be crushed with the back of a wooden spoon.
+2. Add vegetables (approximately 7 to 8 cups), combine with onion mixture, add liquid and bring to a boil.
+Add salt.
+Cover, reduce heat to medium low and cook gently 25 to 30 minutes or until all vegetables can be crushed with the back of a wooden spoon.

-4. Add tahini mixture to soup and puree with an immersion blender, food processor or blender until very smooth.
+3. Puree soup with an immersion blender, food processor or blender until very smooth.
 If soup is too thick add additional stock or water a little at a time, until soup reaches the consistency you like.
-Season to taste.
+Add coconut milk and season to taste.

 Makes 6 to 8 servings